bocajs/NodeBotDays/README.md

 https://www.youtube.com/watch?v=fq6U5Y14oM4

 # The basics
-1) We'll flash our devices with the software for us to control it (Firmata)
+1) We'll flash our devices with the software for us to control it (StandardFirmataESP.ino)
-2) We will add the johnny-five npm package (and another one)
+2) We will add the johnny-five npm package (or just "npm i" for all)
 3) We'll create our app and we'll be controlling our Arduino with NodeJS!!!

 # The Detailed explanation

-The "trick" to "running JavaScript on our Arduino" is that "we don't"<br/>
+The "trick" to "running JavaScript on our Arduino" is that "we don't".<br/>
-What we're doing is creating a program in our arduino that waits for commands from our laptops.<br/>
+What we're doing is creating a program in our arduino that waits for commands from our laptops.
+This program is called Firmata.<br/>
-We then use the johnny-five and other helpful libraries to send commands to the device.<br/>
+We then use the johnny-five library and others to send commands to the device.<br/>
 and the device does what we tell it.<br/>

 Of course you tell johnny-five what to do using JavaScript, so in essense we tell the Arduino what to do with JavaScript